Perspective | Juan Soto’s stunning season was fleeting. What it foreshadows could be historic.

 How many players have a higher career OPS than 1.052?

 Ruth, Ted Williams and Lou Gehrig.
-Barry Bonds is 1.051.
+Barry Bonds’s OPS is 1.051.

 This is a cherry-picked stat.
-Trout’s career OPS is .999 — No. 8 ever.
-In another five years, if Soto is still around 1.000 — this year he’s at a silly 1.189, which is higher than Ruth — we’ll talk.
+Trout’s career OPS is .999 — No. 8 all time.
+In another five years, if Soto is still around 1.000 — this year he’s at a silly 1.189, which is higher than Ruth’s career average — we’ll talk.

-But, on the other side of the coin, we need to be fair to Soto, too.
-He’s only 21 and, in each of his three seasons, he’s gotten better — at almost everything.
-It’s Soto’s progression, and the joy plus relish with which he’s doing it, that rivets us.
+But on the other side of the coin, we need to be fair to Soto, too.
+He’s only 21, and in each of his three seasons, he has gotten better — at almost everything.
+It’s Soto’s progression — and the joy with which he’s doing it — that rivets us.

 In fact, his career OPS of .971, which is the lowest baseline you could pick for him right now, would be 15th all-time — right behind Mantle, DiMaggio, Stan Musial and Frank Thomas.

 Soto has areas to improve.
-Advanced stats say his base-running is average and his fielding in left somewhat below average.
+Advanced stats say his base-running is average and his fielding in left is somewhat below average.
 The everyday eye test might rank him higher.

-The best all-around players in MLB right now, the ones who show up at the top of Wins Above Replacement — including Trout, Betts, Cody Bellinger, Anthony Rendon, young phenom Fernando Tatis, Jr., Freeman, Christian Yelich, catcher J.T.
-Realmuto and a generation of fabulous shortstops like the Nats’ Trea Turner — are either speedsters, Gold Glove candidates or both.
+The best all-around players in MLB right now, the ones who show up at the top of wins above replacement — including Trout, Betts, Cody Bellinger, Anthony Rendon, young phenom Fernando Tatis Jr., Freeman, Christian Yelich, catcher J.T.
+Realmuto and a generation of fabulous shortstops such as the Nats’ Trea Turner — are either speedsters, Gold Glove candidates or both.
 MLB is just filthy with monster athletic talents.

 But some of those defensive and base-running skills are hard to measure.
 Hitting isn’t.
 Over his three seasons, Soto ranks fourth in MLB in weighted on-base average (wOBA) behind Trout, Yelich and Betts, while in weighted runs created-plus (wRC+) he’s fifth, with Alex Bregman also ahead of him.

 Everything about Soto as a hitter is fascinating.
-This week, he hit two homers into the Nats Park bullpen in left field.
-So, his 69 career homers are equally distributed: 23 to left, 23 to center and 23 to right.
+This week, he hit two homers into the Nationals Park bullpen in left field to equally distributed his 69 career homers: 23 to left, 23 to center and 23 to right.
 Where do you pitch him to avoid his power?

 Shifts don’t work on him, at least not yet, because his batted balls go to all fields almost equally, slightly favoring his pull side.
-Because he chokes up with two strikes, he battles for walk — his 20.1-percent is No. 1 in MLB this year — yet limits his strikeouts.
-His walk-to-strikeout ratio is the best in MLB this year and third best over his career.
+Because he chokes up with two strikes, he battles for walks — his 20.1 walk percentage is No. 1 in MLB this year — yet limits his strikeouts.
+His walk-to-strikeout ratio is the best in the NL this year.

-What would the world do without “barrel percentage?”
-But we’ve got it — the percentage of balls hit smack on the barrel, with exit velocity that’s a blur — so why not use it?
+What would the world do without barrel percentage?
+But we have it — the percentage of balls hit smack on the barrel, with exit velocity that’s a blur — so why not use it?
 Each year, Soto has improved: from 10.1 percent to 11.3 to 15.7 now.

-How has he managed such a huge jump in “barrels” this season, as well as a new high in “hard-hit percentage” (50.4), when he was already so good?
-I’ll spare you the stats: He’s chased fewer pitches outside the strike zone, been a bit more selective within the zone and, it appears, learned to smoke the only pitch that previously bothered him a little — the slider — against which he’s gone from a bit below average to very good.
+How has he managed such a huge jump in barrel connection this season, as well as a new high in hard-hit percentage (50.4), when he was already so good?
+I’ll spare you the stats: He has chased fewer pitches outside the strike zone, been a bit more selective within the zone and, it appears, learned to smoke the only pitch that previously bothered him a little — the slider — against which he has gone from a bit below average to very good.

-The league appears to have given up on throwing him many curveballs — the rate at which he sees them has dropped almost in half — in part because he picks up the spin so quickly and spits on the low ones while crushing the higher mistakes.
-Put all this together and he’s reduced his swings and misses by 28 percent.
+Baseball appears to have given up on throwing him many curveballs — the rate at which he sees them has dropped almost in half — in part because he picks up the spin so quickly and spits on the low ones while crushing the higher mistakes.
+Put all this together and he has reduced his swings and misses by 28 percent.

 An elite hitter only asks for two items: a table-setter in front of him and a thumper to bat behind him.
 Soto just got one of his wishes in Turner (.335) who, at 27, has blossomed into a mature hitter and roughly as good an all-around star as Soto.